Heng14/paper_reading/vision3d/pva.md

 #### **Technique**

 1. 3d point **X** is projected to 2d image pixel using camera intrinsic and extrinsic parameters according to the each input image ray direction.
-And then do bilinear interpolation on each f^(i)^ to get fx.
+And then do bilinear interpolation on each f^(i)^ to get f~x~.

 2. Explicitly take into the background.